FNF-Porter/Porter.py/README.md

 - PyQt6

 ## License
 FNF Porter is licensed under CC-BY-NC 4.0.
 That means you can modify it, but you have to credit the authors (Gusborg, tposejank, and BombasticTom), and you can't make ANY money from it.
+Because this doens't use any assets from FNF, it's license doesn't apply here.

 Read [LICENSE](https://github.com/gusborg88/fnf-porter/blob/main/LICENSE) for fancy legal words